danielrriggs/danielrriggs.github.io/content/Technology Habits.md

 #### Technology Habit Tips
 Be very careful about phone use.
 	*When work & recreation are shared on the phone, work can become recreation, & recreation can slip into work.
 Phones don't just distract us from work, they also allow us to work 24/7.
-This prevents our brain from ever getting a break, which leads to [[burnout]].*
+This prevents our brain from ever getting a break, which leads to [[Burnout]].*
 		*Think about what you're training & signaling when you respond to work stuff outside of work hours.*

 - Create physical separation from your phone.
 This prevents you from giving into fluctuating attention.